thewca/wca-regulations/wca-regulations.md

         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.
     - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
-        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation he places the puzzle on the solving station based on what he knows or expects the puzzle state to be.
+        - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation he places the puzzle on the mat based on what he knows or expects the puzzle state to be.
 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
         - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) The judge prepares the timer by turning it on and resetting if necessary.
 Separately, the judge also prepares a stopwatch for timing inspection.
         - A3b1) When the judge believes the competitor is ready, he asks "READY?".
-The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS).
+The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS), at the discretion of the judge.
         - A3b2) The competitor begins the attempt by confirming his readiness, and the judge uncovers the puzzle and begins timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).